Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Introduction

-{\bf Single-parameter PH.} When $\mathcal I$ is totally ordered, e.g., when $\mathcal I\subseteq \R$, then applying the homology functor $H_*(-;\field)$ for a field $\field$ to a (single-parameter) filtration results in a sequence of vector spaces connected by linear transformations.
-This sequence is called a {\em single-parameter persistence module} and has been studied extensively in the TDA literature~\cite{carlssonTopologyData2009, chazalStructureStabilityPersistence2016, edelsbrunnerComputationalTopologyIntroduction2010, oudotPersistenceTheoryQuiver2015}.
-Notably, one can show that such persistence modules can always be decomposed into a direct sum of simple summands, which intuitively represent the appearances (birth) and disappearances (death) of topological structures detected by homology as the index increases.
-Moreover, single-parameter persistence modules can be efficiently represented in a compact descriptor called the {\em persistence barcode}, and several vectorization methods, as well as kernels and machine learning classifiers, have been proposed for such barcodes in the literature~\cite{bubenikStatisticalTopologicalData2015, adamsPersistenceImagesStable2017, reininghausStableMultiscaleKernel2015, carriereSlicedWassersteinKernel2017, carrierePersLayNeuralNetwork2020}.
-As a consequence, most applications of TDA use single-parameter persistence modules, and often use the sublevel sets of, e.g., the data set scale, as the corresponding single-parameter filtration. \\
+\paragraph*{Single-parameter PH.} When $\mathcal A$ is totally ordered, e.g., when $\mathcal A\subseteq \R$, then applying the homology functor $H_*(-;\field)$ for a field $\field$ to a (single-parameter) filtration results in a sequence of vector spaces connected by linear maps, called a {\em single-parameter persistence module}.
+This situation has been studied extensively in the TDA literature~\cite{carlssonTopologyData2009, Chazal2016, edelsbrunnerComputationalTopologyIntroduction2010, oudotPersistenceTheoryQuiver2015}.
+Notably, one can show that such persistence modules can always be decomposed into a direct sum of simple {\em interval summands}: $\M\simeq \bigoplus_{i\in \mathcal I} \rebuttal{\field^{\interval(b_i,d_i)}}$, where each interval summand \rebuttal{$\field^{\interval(b_i,d_i)}$} intuitively represents the lifetime \rebuttal{$\interval(b_i,d_i)$} of a topological \rebuttal{feature}, i.e., $b_i$ is the appearance time (birth) and $d_i$ is the disappearance time (death) of a topological \rebuttal{feature}, that is detected by homology as the index increases.
+Moreover, single-parameter persistence modules can be efficiently represented in a compact descriptor called the {\em persistence barcode}, and several representation methods, such as Euclidean embeddings and kernels for machine learning classifiers, have been proposed for such barcodes in the literature~\cite{bubenikStatisticalTopologicalData2015, adamsPersistenceImagesStable2017, reininghausStableMultiscaleKernel2015, carriereSlicedWassersteinKernel2017, carrierePersLayNeuralNetwork2020}.
+As a consequence, most applications of TDA use single-parameter persistence modules, and often use the sublevel sets of, e.g., the data set scale, as the corresponding single-parameter filtration.